ppy/osu-wiki/news/2025/2025-05-04-featured-artist-track-updates-krimek.md

 ---
 layout: post
 title: "Featured Artist Track Updates: Krimek"
-date: 2025-05-04 18:00:00 +0000
+date: 2025-05-04 21:00:00 +0000
 ---

-From a regular in osu!'s [bespoke music](/wiki/Community/Bespoke_music) world to one of osu!'s Featured Artists, **Krimek** returns with a new batch of tracks!
+From a regular in osu!'s [music production scene](/wiki/Community/Bespoke_music) to one of osu!'s Featured Artists, **Krimek** returns with a new batch of tracks!

 ![](https://assets.ppy.sh/artists/371/header.jpg)